gsquaredevelopment/Automation-Examples/README.md

 # Automation-Examples
-By G² Development
+Development by G² Development <br>
-Infrastructure as Code, Automation, Toolbuilding for IT-Environments in several programming languages.
+Infrastructure as Code, Automation and Toolbuilding for IT-Environments in several programming languages.

 ## Content
 1. [PowerShell]()